 - You should CONTINUE to feel your baby move right up to the time you go into labour and during labour.

-Get to know your baby’s normal pattern of movements.
+Get to know your baby’s normal kicks and movements.

 DO NOT WAIT until the next day to seek advice if you are worried about your baby’s movements